This post was originally published on October 12, 2017.

 How DNS leaks undermine your privacy and security

 The Domain Name System (DNS) is fundamental to the internet.
 Every time you visit a website, you use DNS to ensure you are connecting to the correct server.
 Unfortunately, this also means that anyone who sees your DNS requests has a record of all the websites you visit.
-That’s why it’s important for your privacy and security to use a private, zero-knowledge DNS and to ensure that your VPN is preventing DNS leaks.
+That’s why it’s important for your privacy and security to use a private, encrypted DNS and to ensure that your VPN is preventing DNS leaks.

 ExpressVPN’s focus on providing reliable, leak-free VPN services